Alirezabg/kubernetes-troubleshooting-practise/04-configmap-change-not-reflected.md

 If you are using a subPath mount, you can update the subPath file by running the following command: kubectl exec -it <pod-name> -- echo "<new-value>" > /path/to/subPath/file If the application is caching the ConfigMap values, you will need to consult the application documentation to learn how to reload the ConfigMap values.
-If you are still having trouble troubleshooting this issue, you can consult the Kubernetes documentation or ask for help on the Kubernetes community forums.